 1. It’s called the Good Witch, but no-one ever mentions the word Witch.
 Like, ever.

-It’s centred around this intuitive herbalist witchy person called Cassie, and she is of course super witchy, in a Sandra Bullock in THAT MOVIE kinda way: always in the kitchen, mixing concoctions, lovely dinners and potions and things.
+It’s centred around this intuitive herbalist witchy person called Cassie, and she is of course super witchy, in a Sandra Bullock in Practical magic kinda way: always in the kitchen, mixing concoctions, lovely dinners and potions and things.
 She is a practical witch.
 But no-one ever mentions it.
 No one even cares, really.
 I like the way that even though it’s about a witch, but doesn’t rely on the regular trappings of witches on TV – the demons, the CGI magical powers, the saying the word Witch all the time, the uber-drama.

 It’s like the witch thing is kind of incidental to the plot.
 It’s really refreshing to see such a positive representation of everyday witches on TV, where no-one seems to really care about her witchiness.